Avi-Agarwal/JsonAI/README.md

 - **JSON Upload**: Users can upload JSON files to start a new chat.
 - **Interactive Q&A**: Users can ask questions about their uploaded JSON file, and the AI provides answers based on the content.
 - **Chat History**: Users can view and resume previous chats.
-- **Error Handling**: Robust system to manage invalid JSON uploads and unsupported queries.

 ## Application Workflow

 ### 1. User Login

-Users authenticate by providing a username and a password or PIN.
+Users authenticate by providing a username and pin.

 - **Endpoint**: `/json-ai/login`
 - **Response**:
-    - `user-id`: Unique identifier for the user.
+    - `user ID`: Unique identifier for the user.
     - `jwt token`: Token for session management and authorization.
     - `refresh token`: Token for renewing the session.